charlie17438/WisconsinBadgers/README.md

 # WisconsinBadgers
 Data Science can help interpret the world around us.
 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with [ADD YOUR UNIVERSITY NAME HERE].
+This repository contains projects and visualizations created from the Data Science & Analytics program with Wisconsin Madison.

 ## SQL